Southampton town walls: 14th century

 In 1370 the French made a successful attack on Portsmouth, commencing a new sequence of raids along the English coast.
 In due course first Edward, then Richard II, responded by improving the defences in the south of England.
 Part of this involved improving the condition of Southampton Castle, where, owing in part to the theft of building materials, including stone and lead, by the citizens of the town, the defences were in a poor condition.
 Henry Yevele, who oversaw the improvements to the castle, probably also constructed the Arcades along the western walls in 1380: this involved adopting the 1360 proposal to block up the properties along the western quay to form a solid wall, and adding three towers and gunports.
 Sir John Sondes and John Polymond were appointed by the king in 1386 to further improve the town walls, working with Sir John Arundel, the castle governor – Polymond and Arundel Towers were probably named after these men around this time.

 One of the major changes from the 1370s onwards was the adaptation of the town walls to mount gunpowder weapons.
 At this time cannon were still unreliable, only capable of reaching relatively short ranges and required the construction of specialist gunports.
 Cannons fired stone cannonballs, which did relatively little damage to stronger stone walls, and so were primarily used in defence of fortifications rather than as an offensive weapon by besiegers.
 The first gunports in Britain were installed in the 1360s on the Isle of Wight, but Southampton was not far behind.
 Around 1378 to 1379 the ongoing French threat led to gunports for handguns being built into the western Arcade wall, and by 1382 the town bought its own gun.
-God's House Tower was built to defend the southern quays around 1417 and the sluices that controlled the level of the town's moats, and equipped with numerous gunports rooftop firing points, and by 1439 Catchcold tower had also been constructed, again designed to accommodate gunpowder weapons.
+God's House Tower was built to defend the southern quays around 1417 and the sluices that controlled the level of the town's moats, and equipped with numerous gunports and rooftop firing points, and by 1439 Catchcold tower had also been constructed, again designed to accommodate gunpowder weapons.

 Another change in the 1370s was the formalisation of the process of guarding and maintaining the walls.
 During the invasion scare of 1377, Edward instructed the mayor to review these processes; it appears that the four wards of the town were surveyed, and each property was assigned a piece of the wall to maintain, varying according to the size of the property.
 For these purposes, the walls were measured out in units called loupes, or embrasures.
 The four wards were also responsible for the security and policing of the town.